romin771/RomIn---Test-Api-with-Postman/README.md

 <img src="https://github.com/romin771/RomIn---Test-Api-with-Postman/blob/master/readme-assets/R7.png" />

-* Create a test that checks that the status code is `200`.
+* Create a test to checks that the status code is `200`.
-* Create a test that checks `Nissa Amini` appears in the results.
+* Create a test to checks `Nissa Amini` appears in the results.

 ### Solution